Christchurch harbour, mooring and dinghy park

 On a spring low, the main channel becomes very difficult to navigate for anything other than boats with a very shallow draft.

 The wash from a vessel travelling at speed can cause damage to moored vessels, cause increased erosion to river banking and beaches, it can be dangerous for other water users and dangerous to persons on the speeding vessel due to the harbours shallow nature and multiple obstacles.

 On the seaward side of Mudeford Sandbank and along all the local beaches, there is a speed limit of 8 knots within the yellow buoys.
 Extra care should be taken when navigating within this area and a good lookout kept for swimmers and other water users.

-For those without an accurate speedometer, 4 knots is 4.6 mph - slightly faster than a normal walking speed!
+4 knots is 4.6 mph - slightly faster than a normal walking speed.
 It should take approximately 35 mins to travel from The Run to Christchurch Quay at the speed limit based on there being no other boats using the channel.

 Please slow down – no matter how well you know the harbour.

-BCP Council operate a Marine Patrol service all year round however limited waterborne hours are applicable during the winter months.
-The Service is primarily to ensure the safety of all water users and assist with the general smooth running of the harbour; You will often see the crew on land carrying out other tasks.
+We operate a Marine Patrol service all year round however limited waterborne hours are applicable during the winter months.
+The service is primarily to ensure the safety of all water users and assist with the general smooth running of the harbour; you will often see the crew on land carrying out other tasks.

 The crew have the delegated authority to enforce local byelaws and regularly work alongside Dorset Police Marine Section on crime prevention and enforcement initiatives.